The Effects of Ecstasy Use

 Short Term Effects

-Shortly after taking it, the user may experience a range of effects due to the combination of stimulant and hallucinogenic properties.
-Desired effects of ecstasy that can begin in as little as 30 minutes and last for up to 6 hours include:
+Shortly after taking MDMA, the user may experience a range of effects due to the combination of stimulant and hallucinogenic properties.
+The acute effects of ecstasy can last anywhere from 3 to 8 hours.
+Potential effects include:7

 - Blurred vision.